openziti/desktop-edge-win/offline-upgrades/README.md

    upgrade URL.
 1. click "Check for Updates Now"
 1. If all has gone well you'll see "Update ${next version} is available"
-1. Click Perform Update
+1. Click Perform Update - the software should automatically update
-1. a
-1.
-1. After installing Python and transferring the `offline` folder, open Device Manager and uninstall the network adapter, likely named "Microsoft Hyper-V Network Adapter", eliminating network access.